libvips/ruby-vips/README.md

 [![Build Status](https://secure.travis-ci.org/jcupitt/ruby-vips.png)](http://travis-ci.org/jcupitt/ruby-vips)

 ruby-vips is a ruby extension for [vips](http://www.vips.ecs.soton.ac.uk).
-It is extremely fast and it can process huge images without requiring the entire image to be loaded into memory.
+It is fast and it can process images without requiring the entire image to be loaded into memory.
 For example, the benchmark at [vips-benchmarks](https://github.com/stanislaw/vips-benchmarks) loads a large image, crops, shrinks, sharpens and saves again: